Yeghegnadzor: History

-As a result of the Treaty of Turkmenchay signed between the Russian Empire and Persia in 1828 following the Russo-Persian War of 1826–28, many territories of Eastern Armenia -including Vayots Dzor- became part of the Russian Empire.
-In 1828-30, many Armenian families from the Iranian towns of Salmas and Khoy were resettled in Eastern Armenia, particularly in the areas that later became part of the Erivan Governorate in 1840.
-The first wave of Armenian settlers arrived in the Vayots Dzor region in 1828-29.
-In 1870, Yeghegnadzor became part of the newly-formed Sharur-Daralagezsky Uyezd of the Erivan Governorate within the Russian Empire.

-Between 1918 and 1920 it was included in the short-lived Republic of Armenia.
-After the Sovietization of Armenia, the town became one of the predominant centres of the resistance against the Soviet rule and formed the unrecognized Republic of Mountainous Armenia under the leadership of Garegin Nzhdeh.
-However, after falling to the Bolsheviks in July 1921, it became part of the Armenian SSR.
+As a result of the Russo-Persian War of 1826–28 and the subsequent Treaty of Turkmenchay, much of historical Eastern Armenia – including Vayots Dzor – became part of the Russian Empire.
+In 1870, Keshishkend became part of the newly-formed Sharur-Daralayaz uezd of the Erivan Governorate within Russian Transcaucasia.
+Between 1918 and 1920, the town was included in the short-lived First Republic of Armenia.
+After Armenia's Sovietization, it became the center of the Daralagyaz uezd of the Armenian SSR.

-The town was known as Keshishkend until 1935 when it was renamed Mikoyan after the Bolshevik leader Anastas Mikoyan.
-On 6 December 1956, the town was renamed Yeghegnadzor, restoring its historical name.
+The name Keshishkend remained until January 3, 1935, when the town was renamed Mikoyan after the Soviet Armenian statesman Anastas Mikoyan.
+On December 6, 1957, the town was renamed Yeghegnadzor, restoring its historical name.
+Notably, Mikoyan himself visited the town with Anton Kochinyan and other Soviet Armenian leaders in the 1960s.

 Following the independence of Armenia in 1991, Yeghegnadzor became the capital of the newly-formed Vayots Dzor Province as per the 1995 administrative reforms.